Ada-Developers-Academy/core-about-ada/being-an-adie/industry-prep.md

  - Tutoring
  - Other Resources and Ideas

-## Friday Industry Prep
+## Industry Prep

-Friday Industry Prep at Ada is a 2 hour session within core hours meant to:
+Industry Prep at Ada is a 1.
+5 or 2 hour session within core hours meant to:

 1. Prepare students to be successful in industry
 2. Building a stronger learning community